molinerisLab/3plex/README.md

 Starting from a list of the "universe of genes" (e.g., all the expressed genes in the system) and a list of genes of interest (e.g., differentially expressed genes identified upon an ssRNA KD):

-1. retrieve the promoters associated with the universe of genes (we suggest to refer to [MANE](http://www.ensembl.org/info/genome/genebuild/mane.html));
+1. retrieve the promoters associated with the universe of genes (we suggest to refer to [MANE](http://www.ensembl.org/info/genome/genebuild/mane.html), but a custom selection of promoters is allowed);
 2. run 3plex to find the putative triplexes formed by the ssRNA and the set of promoters;
 3. compare the stability of the putative triplexes formed with promoters of genes of interest with all the remaining genes (Wilcoxon's test);
 4. perform a [gene set enrichment analysis](https://www.gsea-msigdb.org/gsea/index.jsp) ranking the universe of genes according to their triplex stability score thus computing the significance of the enrichment in promoters with a high or a low stability score.
 The [leading edge](https://www.gsea-msigdb.org/gsea/doc/GSEAUserGuideTEXT.htm#_Running_a_Leading_Edge%20Analysis) table provides a selection of candidate target genes.